awslabs/sagemaker-debugger/docs/mxnet/README.md

 There are different ways to save tensors when using Tornasole.
 Tornasole provides easy ways to save certain standard tensors by way of default collections (a Collection represents a group of tensors).
-Examples of such collections are 'weights', 'gradients', 'bias' and 'default'.
+Examples of such collections are 'weights', 'gradients', 'biases' and 'default'.
 Besides the tensors in above default collections, you can save tensors by name or regex patterns on those names.
 Users can also specify a certain block in the model to save the inputs and outputs of that block.
 This section will take you through these ways in more detail.